 Observing someone in the workplace will help you explore different career areas so that you can make informed career choices.
 The Careers Service Work Shadowing Scheme aims to provide you with an insight into an industries work environment by spending up to 5 days observing someone in the workplace.

 Exclusively for first year undergraduate Imperial students, the scheme will allow you to experience the realities of a professional environment within a certain industry to learn from professionals you encounter.

 The scheme provides a unique insight and enables you to:

 - Gain a better understanding of the job market

-- Develop an understanding of a typical day in a professional work environment
+- Develop an understanding of a typical day in a sector

 - Improve your confidence and foster experience for your CV

 The Work Shadowing scheme currently has two intakes: Spring and Summer.